GreyRook/code-with-style/docs/review/reviewer/speed.md

 *Adjustment Grey Rook:*
-*Different time zones are not the case at Grey Rook, but starting the review* *process the next working day is common.*
+*Different time zones are not the case at Grey Rook, but starting the review* *process on the next working day is common and should be avoided.*
+*We aim to approve a merge request within 24 hours.*
-*Thus LGTM with comments shall only be used for trivial small changes.*
+* *LGTM with comments shall only be used for trivial small changes.*
-*Using Nit is ok.*
+* *Using Nit is ok.*
-*It is the reviewer who does the final verification and merges the code.*
+* *It is the reviewer who does the final verification and merges the code.*

 ## Large CLs {#large}